What if You’re Just Not Good Enough To Be a Successful Writer?

 - “a highly sensitive flying robot as small as a butterfly and had in fact been nicknamed the Butterfly” doesn’t work grammatically, unless we take it that Gerald Mason is the one nicknamed the Butterfly.
 It seems clear from context, though, that it’s the robot.

 - “hover like a butterfly in slow flits in search of nectar moving from flower to flower” – I struggled to make sense of this: removing “in slow” would make it work grammatically though I’m not convinced that “hover” and “flits” are the same sort of movement.

 (Quick aside: I’ve a huge amount of admiration for anyone who finishes a novel and publishes it.
 My use of this example isn’t intended as any comment – positive or negative – on the novel as a whole.)

-I won’t attempt to provide an exhaustive list of every possible error you might make with spelling, grammar or punctuation, but here are a couple of good places to start:
+I won’t attempt to provide an exhaustive list of every possible error you might make with spelling, grammar or punctuation, but here are some good places to start.

 15 Grammar Goofs That Make You Look Silly [Infographic], Brian Clark, Copyblogger

 Ten Words You Need to Stop Misspelling, The Oatmeal

 30 of the Most Common Grammatical Errors We All Need to Stop Making, Hubspot (a few things on this list are fairly subjective,